SMILEY4/strategy-game/documentation/markdown/technical/api.md

-                          "countryId": "String - the id of the country or '?'", "provinceId": "String - the id of the province or '?'", "cityId": "String - the id of the city or  '?'", "value": "Double - the total amount of influence of the  country on the tile", }
+                          "countryId": "String - the id of the country or '?'", "provinceId": "String - the id of the province or '?'", "cityId": "String - the id of the city or  '?'", "amount": "Double - the total amount of influence of the  country on the tile", }
                   ],
                   "content": [